1.

 5.

-A 59-year-old female has recently undergone a maximal complete resection of a brain tumor located at his left parietal lobe.
-Neurosurgery performed the surgery and was able to remove all the tumor.
+A 59-year-old female has recently undergone a maximal complete resection of a brain tumor that is located at her left parietal lobe.
+A Neurosurgeon performed the surgery and was able to remove all the tumor.

 A .
 Standard Radiation